 You should always buy your products from a registered pharmacy or reputable retail outlet.
 If they are registered to sell the necessary medication online, their website must display the MHRA-issued Distance Selling Logo below:

-The Care Quality Commission (CQC) is the independent regulator of all health services in England.
-If an online doctor service is registered with the CQC, they must publish information about their last inspection and rating on their website.
-Those rated Good or Outstanding overall will usually display this information prominently using CQC’s authorised logo which must link to their service’s pages on CQC’s website.
-This gives you the assurance that the clinicians behind the website will only prescribe the medicines when appropriate and that the entire service being provided complies with UK standards.
+The Care Quality Commission (CQC) is the independent regulator of health services in England.
+If an online doctor service delivers regulated activities they must be registered with the CQC.
+Any service that is inspected must publish information about their last inspection and rating on their website.
+Those rated Good or Outstanding overall will usually display this information prominently using CQC’s authorised branding including logo which must link to their service’s pages on CQC’s website.
+This gives you the assurance that the clinicians behind the website will only prescribe the medicines when appropriate and that the service being provided has been inspected for compliance with UK requirements and fundamental standards of quality care.

 LloydsPharmacy Online Doctor is registered with the CQC and all our clinicians are registered with either the General Medical Council or General Pharmaceutical Council.
 If you are concerned about ED, you can fill out our free ED assessment and our clinicians will prescribe to you, if appropriate, safe, registered medications to hopefully help you manage your ED.